 Healthy Pasta Salad

 This healthy pasta salad is just as much salad as it is pasta.
 So it’s basically a much lighter alternative to traditional pasta salad.
 One of the best ways I manage to stay healthy since losing all that weight (read my weight loss story here) is to make familiar dishes with some healthy swaps.
-Instead of a lot of the carbs or cheese, I sub much of it out with veggies.
+Instead of a lot of the carbs or cheese, I substitute much of it with veggies.

 This healthy pasta salad does just that.
 There’s still pasta, but much less than normal.
 Instead it has tons of veggies and protein with loads of flavor.
 It’s a quick one-pot recipe you can enjoy warm or cold, which is especially appealing.

 I usually eat this kind of dish for lunch with a poached or fried egg on top (and maybe some hot sauce).
 It transports easily too, so it’s a great make-ahead lunch.
 You can get more salad recipes here.

 What Veggies Can You Use in Pasta Salad?